Place

 Located at 117 South Hervey Street, this two-story home in American Foursquare design is the first residence of William Jefferson (Blythe) Clinton.
 Built in 1917 for Dr. H.J.S.
 Garrett, the home resembles the design of a house in France lived in by Garrett before returning and settling in Hope.

-The Cassidy family purchased the structure in 1940 while their daughter, Virginia, was in high school.
-In 1943, Virginia Cassidy met William Blythe, a traveling salesman, at Tri-State Hospital in Shreveport; Cassidy had moved to Louisiana after her high school graduation for nurses training.
+The Cassidy family moved to this house in 1938 while their daughter, Virginia, was in high school.
+After graduation, Virginia moved to Shreveport, Louisiana to study nursing.
+In 1943, Virginia Cassidy met William Blythe, a traveling salesman, at Tri-State Hospital in Shreveport.
 The pair were married after a brief courtship and immediately before Blythe was shipped out to Italy for military duty during World War II.

 President William Jefferson Clinton Birthplace Home National Historic Site